 This TRRS connector has one more conductor than the aforementioned TRS connector.

 The sleeve connector is generally the ground pole and often acts as a return for the audio signal.
-In other words, it connects the devices and headphones to the electrical ground but also completes the circuit between the headphone jack and headphone driver.
+In other words, it connects the devices and headphones to the electrical ground and completes the circuit between the headphone jack and headphone driver.
 This type of circuit is referred to as unbalanced audio.

 With that primer on tips, rings and sleeves, let’s get into the various wiring standards for headphone cables: